bnicholson/QuizzingBoxPadsSpec/README.md

 Any class derived from SeatInterface must report a jump to the rest of the QuizMachine UI via an event.
 See below for for an example of that code.

-              // First create the event to report a jump or a person sitting down JumpReport jr(set,seat,1,now);	// fix a tie jump issue jr.setJumped(true);   /
+        // First create the event to report a jump or a person sitting down JumpReport jr(set,seat,1,now);	// fix a tie jump issue jr.setJumped(true);   // false would indicate that the person sat down
 	// now send the event to the GUI/UX wxPostEvent(frame,jr);